sanger-pathogens/Unicycler/README.md

 SPAdes assembly:
   These options control the short read SPAdes assembly at the beginning of the Unicycler pipeline.

-  --spades_path SPADES_PATH             Path to the SPAdes executable --no_correct                          Skip SPAdes error correction step --min_kmer_frac MIN_KMER_FRAC         Lowest k-mer size for SPAdes assembly, expressed as a fraction of the read length --max_kmer_frac MAX_KMER_FRAC         Highest k-mer size for SPAdes assembly, expressed as a fraction of the read length --kmer_count KMER_COUNT               Number of k-mer steps to use in SPAdes assembly
+  --spades_path SPADES_PATH             Path to the SPAdes executable (default: spades.py)
+  --no_correct                          Skip SPAdes error correction step (default: conduct SPAdes error correction) --min_kmer_frac MIN_KMER_FRAC         Lowest k-mer size for SPAdes assembly, expressed as a fraction of the read length (default: 0.2)
+  --max_kmer_frac MAX_KMER_FRAC         Highest k-mer size for SPAdes assembly, expressed as a fraction of the read length (default: 0.95)
+  --kmer_count KMER_COUNT               Number of k-mer steps to use in SPAdes assembly (default: 10)

 Assembly rotation:
   These options control the rotation of completed circular sequence near the end of the Unicycler pipeline.

-  --no_rotate                           Do not rotate completed replicons to start at a standard gene --start_genes START_GENES             FASTA file of genes for start point of rotated replicons --start_gene_id START_GENE_ID         The minimum required BLAST percent identity for a start gene search --start_gene_cov START_GENE_COV       The minimum required BLAST percent coverage for a start gene search --makeblastdb_path MAKEBLASTDB_PATH   Path to the makeblastdb executable --tblastn_path TBLASTN_PATH           Path to the tblastn executable
+  --no_rotate                           Do not rotate completed replicons to start at a standard gene (default: completed replicons are rotated)
+  --start_genes START_GENES             FASTA file of genes for start point of rotated replicons (default: start_genes.fasta) --start_gene_id START_GENE_ID         The minimum required BLAST percent identity for a start gene search (default: 90.0) --start_gene_cov START_GENE_COV       The minimum required BLAST percent coverage for a start gene search (default: 95.0) --makeblastdb_path MAKEBLASTDB_PATH   Path to the makeblastdb executable (default: makeblastdb) --tblastn_path TBLASTN_PATH           Path to the tblastn executable (default: tblastn)

 Pilon polishing:
   These options control the final assembly polish using Pilon at the end of the Unicycler pipeline.

-  --no_pilon                            Do not use Pilon to polish the final assembly --bowtie2_path BOWTIE2_PATH           Path to the bowtie2 executable --bowtie2_build_path BOWTIE2_BUILD_PATH
+  --no_pilon                            Do not use Pilon to polish the final assembly (default: Pilon is used) --bowtie2_path BOWTIE2_PATH           Path to the bowtie2 executable (default: bowtie2) --bowtie2_build_path BOWTIE2_BUILD_PATH
-                                        Path to the bowtie2_build executable --samtools_path SAMTOOLS_PATH         Path to the samtools executable --pilon_path PILON_PATH               Path to a Pilon executable or the Pilon Java archive file --java_path JAVA_PATH                 Path to the java executable --min_polish_size MIN_POLISH_SIZE     Sequences shorter than this value will not be polished using Pilon
+                                        Path to the bowtie2_build executable (default: bowtie2-build) --samtools_path SAMTOOLS_PATH         Path to the samtools executable (default: samtools) --pilon_path PILON_PATH               Path to a Pilon executable or the Pilon Java archive file (default: pilon) --java_path JAVA_PATH                 Path to the java executable (default: java) --min_polish_size MIN_POLISH_SIZE     Contigs shorter than this value (bp) will not be polished using Pilon (default: 10000)

 Graph cleaning:
   These options control the removal of small leftover sequences after bridging is complete.

   --min_component_size MIN_COMPONENT_SIZE
-                                        Unbridged graph components smaller than this size will be removed from the final graph
+                                        Unbridged graph components smaller than this size (bp) will be removed from the final graph (default: 1000)
   --min_dead_end_size MIN_DEAD_END_SIZE
-                                        Graph dead ends smaller than this size will be removed from the final graph
+                                        Graph dead ends smaller than this size (bp) will be removed from the final graph (default: 1000)

 Long read alignment:
   These options control the alignment of long reads to the assembly graph.

-  --temp_dir TEMP_DIR                   Temp directory for working files ("PID" will be replaced with the process ID) --contamination CONTAMINATION         FASTA file of known contamination in long reads, e.g. lambda phage spike-in (default: none).
+  --contamination CONTAMINATION         FASTA file of known contamination in long reads --scores SCORES                       Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend (default: 3,-6,-5,-2)
-  --scores SCORES                       Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend --low_score LOW_SCORE                 Score threshold - alignments below this are considered poor (default: set threshold automatically)
+  --low_score LOW_SCORE                 Score threshold - alignments below this are considered poor (default: set threshold automatically)
-  --min_len MIN_LEN                     Minimum alignment length (bp) - exclude alignments shorter than this length --keep_bad                            Include alignments in the results even if they are below the low score threshold (default: low-scoring alignments are discarded)
-  --allowed_overlap ALLOWED_OVERLAP     Allow this much overlap between alignments in a single read --kmer KMER                           K-mer size used for seeding alignments
 ```